 In June 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-07").
 ASU 2018-07 expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 ASU 2018-07 also clarifies that Topic 718 does not apply to share-based payments used to effectively provide (1) financing to the issuer or (2) awards granted in conjunction with selling goods or services to customers as part of a contract accounted for under Revenue from Contracts with Customers (Topic 606).
 ASU 2018-07 was effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-The Company adopted the provisions of ASU 2018-07 in the quarter beginning January 1, 2019.
-The adoption of ASU 2018-07 did not have any impact on the Company's financial statement presentation or disclosures.
+The Company adopted the provisions of ASU 2018-07 in the quarter beginning January 1, 2019 (see "Stock-Based Compensation" above).
+The adoption of ASU 2018-07 did not have any impact on the Company's financial statement presentation or disclosures subsequent to its adoption.